 Archaeology without the digging

 The town just referred to was only a stone’s throw from Damme, somewhere near what is now the Damme Canal.
 So did researchers churn up the whole polder district of around 20 kilometres to get to the bottom of this?
-Not at all: “The Zwin ports have been mapped out without excavation and with non-invasive research by Jan Trachet, as part of his postdoctorate”, says professor Wim De Clercq from the department of Archaeology at Ghent University.
+Not at all: “The Zwin ports have been mapped out without excavation and with non-invasive research by Jan Trachet, as part of his postdoctoral research”, says professor Wim De Clercq from the department of Archaeology at Ghent University.

 You can spot ‘tell-tale signs’ in the landscape, for example, with aerial photography.
 In fact much material is literally there for the taking: “When you plough fields, you find all kinds of things.
 Using the research method known as field walking, we cover the field and record the coordinates of our findings with a GPS.
 We can estimate the approximate age of each fragment.
 Once you plot all the sites of your findings on a geographical ‘map’, clusters begin to emerge.
 Then, for example, you find a zone with only material from the 13th century, another zone with fragments from the 15th century, …”